 Step 5: Make Business Decisions

-Finally, the business uses what they’ve learned to make decisions.
+Finally, the business uses what they have learned to make decisions.
 This might include finding cheaper suppliers, changing how something is made, or reducing certain expenses.

 Types of Cost Analysis in Accounting